-Our first Annual Environment Review report has now been completed and accepted by the Environment Protection Authority.
+Our second Annual Environment Review report has now been completed and accepted by the Environment Protection Authority.
 If you would like to receive a copy please contact us.

 Growing awareness of climate change has highlighted the need for Australians to generate electricity using cleaner, greener technologies.

 Wind power is one of the most advanced, affordable technologies for generating clean energy, and over the last ten years wind farms have become an increasingly important part of Australia’s electricity network.

 As of 2017, renewable energy generation accounts for around 90 per cent of Tasmania’s total electricity supply, and its emissions are some of the lowest in the developed world.